MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_PageCount** - Count of page in the PDF File.

-- **Data_PasswordProtected** - Marker that tell whether the file is password protected or not.
+- **Data_PasswordProtected** - Marker that tells whether the file is password protected or not.

 - **Data_ProviderApp** - currently providing provider app in case of file activation only

-- **Data_ReadOnly** - Marker that tell whether the file is read-only or not.
+- **Data_ReadOnly** - Marker that tells whether the file is read-only or not.

 - **Data_Result** - The status of the operation being performed, ex: true:success, false:failure